dotnet/runtime/docs/coding-guidelines/vectorization-guidelines.md

 In the recent releases, .NET has introduced plenty of APIs for vectorization.
 Vast majority of them were hardware specific.
 It required the users to provide implementation per processor architecture (x64 and/or arm64), with a possibility to use the most optimal instructions for hardware that is executing the code.

-.NET 7 introduced a set of new APIs for `Vector128<T>` and `Vector256<T>` that aim for writing hardware-agnostic vectorized code.
+.NET 7 introduced a set of new APIs for `Vector128<T>` and `Vector256<T>` that aim for writing hardware-agnostic, and cross platform vectorized code.
 The purpose of this document is to introduce the readers to the new APIs and provide a set of best practices.

 ## Code structure